wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 ### 5.1.3 Projecting onto the Principal Components

 To complete our principal component analysis, we need to project our data onto the eigenvectors of the covariance matrix.
-We can oobtain the eigenvectors and corresponding eigenvalues using `np` or `scipy`.
+We can obtain the eigenvectors and corresponding eigenvalues using `np` or `scipy`.
 Here I've completed the task with `np`:

 ```python